howardwu-db/Manual-SCD-with-Explode/README.md

 Notebook in DBC format.
-Just view raw to download to desktop and upload in Databricks to view.
+Just view raw on the notebook file to download, then just upload in Databricks to view.